2025 Holiday Artisan Market

 Solomon Gallery

-“This much-anticipated annual market will feature works of 38 regional artists.
-These works will include everything from acrylic paintings to sculptures, jewelry, photography, ceramics, and just about everything in between,” says Nancy Williamson, one of the artists and chairperson of the Holiday Artisan Market Committee.
-“Every piece is original and unique, and sure to please any recipient, and while you’re at it, pick up something – or a few things – for yourself.”
+“This much-anticipated annual market will feature works of regional artists who are members of the Artists Collective | Spartanburg,” says Nancy Williamson, one of the participating artists and chairperson of the Holiday Artisan Market Committee.
+“These works will include everything from acrylic paintings to sculptures, jewelry, photography, ceramics, woodwork and just about everything in between.
+Every piece is original and unique, and sure to please any recipient, and while you’re at it, pick up something – or a few things – for yourself.”
 Prices of the art will range from under $5 to more than $1,000.

-Beth Regula, chair of the management board of the Artists Collective, adds, “Later hours on Thursdays will make it easier for people – especially those who work during the day – to shop with us and find their unique gifts.
-Our annual Holiday Artisan Market has become a favorite shopping spot for patrons looking for unique, locally-made gifts for their loved ones.
+Beth Regula, chair of the management board of the Artists Collective, says, “Our annual Holiday Artisan Market has become a favorite shopping spot for patrons looking for unique, locally made gifts for their loved ones.
 Shopping at the Collective also bolsters the local economy.
 Everything that we sell is made by our members who live in Spartanburg and surrounding counties.”